New to Telerik UI for Blazor? Download free 30-day trial

 Notes

-A setting might be exposed at the component level for this, you can track its status here.
+A setting might be exposed at component level for this in the future.
+You can track its status at Modify default values of animations.

 In this article